This post is related to:

 - Small

-values ensure numerical stability during normalization but may require tuning based on the architecture.
+layer_norm_epsilonvalues ensure numerical stability during normalization but may require tuning based on the architecture.

 - Small